 HOW DO FILLER REDUCE THE APPEARANCE OF BAGS AND DARK CIRCLES UNDER THE EYES?

-Fillers are not appropriate for everyone.
+Fillers are NOT optimal solution for everyone.
 Too many providers inject fillers to patients that are not optimal candidates because they do not have any alternative solution that may be more appropriate for them.
 If a person has visible puffiness due to herniated fat pads and lax skin, filler injections can actually make the lower lids look even puffier.
 The most popular fillers are HA based and they are hydrophilic- which means they draw in water.
 Basically, by injecting fillers around fat is like asking for the filler to become puffier over time, thus creating a swollen lower lids/cheeks appearance.
 People who have noticeable puffiness should consider lower lid transconjunctival blepharoplasty.
 The procedure takes one hour and Dr. Lee performs the procedure in the office.
 It’s a permanent solution, once the fat is removed properly- it’s gone!
 The fat will be gone and will not stretch your skin and you do not have to deal with it again.
 This procedure is Dr. Lee’s most popular surgical procedure with 99.99% patient satisfaction rate.
-Filler is only appropriate for people who have hollowness or sunken appearance.
-Most people as we age lose fat along the cheek area and that is why this procedure is so popular.

 WHAT FILLER ARE USED FOR UNDER THE EYES A.K.
 THE TEAR TROUGH?